nbnuk/downloads-plugin/README.md

 # downloads-plugin
-Grails plugin to provide a common "downloads UI" for biocache-service
+Grails plugin to provide a common "downloads UI" for the ALA Biocache application